justin1643a/world_layoffs_data_analysis/README.md

 - [Contact Information](#contact-information)

 ## Description
 This project focuses on cleaning a global layoffs dataset using SQL.
 The dataset contains information about companies, locations, industries, layoffs, and more.
-The objective is to prepare the data for analysis by removing duplicates, standardizing formats, handling null/blank values, and removing unnecessary columns or rows.
+The objective is to prepare the data for analysis by removing duplicates, standardizing formats, handling null or blank values, and removing unnecessary columns or rows, enabling accurate and meaningful analysis afterward.

 ## Project Outline and Steps